catboy-catfish/awesome-d3d11-learn/README.md

 I created this list due to not being able to easily find as much information for programming with Direct3D as I could for OpenGL or Vulkan.

-I hope this helps as much as it's helping me.
+I hope this helps you as much as it'll help me in the future.

 # D3D 11
 ## Articles